LeonardoLDSZ/yourMenu/README.md

 In this class we will continue the construction of our project and give it a face.
 You will know the advantages of building a project and the pillars to build your journey in programming. https://evento.rocketseat.com.br/maratona/explorer/aula-2

+# Class #3

+In this class we will put the final touches and put our website in the world.
+With the project in hand, you will be one step closer to the programming market and will know the next steps of your journey.